Neoncat-OG/TrollStore-IPAs/README.md

 All credit to their respective maintainers, I simply gather and update all the IPAs I have in one place

-Everything you can find in this repo:
+Everything you can currently find in this repo:
 | App Name | Description | Source/Maintainer | Last Updated |
 |----------|-------------|-------------------|--------------|
 | Aidoku | Webtoon/manga browser | https://aidoku.app | 10-22-2022 |